 Every student is different, and every student learns differently.
 We could not possibly tell you the best way to learn or, for that matter, teach every subject.

 Thus, instead of producing our own uniform set of courses, we are an open marketplace that empowers instructors to teach and teach differently.

 2) Sustainable is more important than free.

 You don’t help hundreds of millions of people overnight.
 You do it slowly, brick by brick, person by person.

-We believe in a sustainable model that is built for the long term, one that aligns incentives and will one day help hundreds of thousands of experts teach hundreds of millions of students.
+We believe in a sustainable model built for the long term that makes teaching one of the most rewarding decisions any expert can make and can help hundreds of thousands of experts teach hundreds of millions of students.

 3) Opportunity is more important than a guaranteed outcome.

 We believe that providing access and opportunity to many is far more impactful than providing guarantees to a few.

 We want to empower the self-motivated.
 If you’re looking for a quick fix or a guarantee, this isn’t the place for you.
 But if you’re willing to work hard and reach high, Udemy can help you learn almost anything you need to get there.

 We’re an incredibly diverse team, with half of us born outside of the U.S. We represent a huge array of cultures and backgrounds and have offices in San Francisco, Dublin, São Paulo, and Ankara,Turkey.